Quiroptero/cv/README.md

 **Deductions & Disputes Intern** at [Henkel México](https://www.henkel.mx/) _(Feb 2017 - Feb 2018)_ <br>
 Consumer goods company.
-  - Automation with VBA of BAU processes, saving ~50 man-hours a month.
+  - Automation with VBA of BAU processes, saving ~50 person-hours a month.
   - Owned the BAU processes of the area related to credit disputes.
   - Main technologies used: **VBA**, **Microsoft Excel**.